The Most Difficult Player of All

 And finally, added to all that, is humanity’s very subjective view of reality as discussed earlier.
-And when we sum all of this up, one would almost have to see that becoming accurately self-awareness is at least very tricky - if not all but impossible.
-Nevertheless, sorting out and understanding this convergence is ours to do if we want to successfully relate to our reality and to our Creator.
+And when we sum all of this up, one would almost have to see that becoming accurately self-aware is at least very tricky - if not all but impossible.
+Nevertheless, sorting out and understanding this great convergence that is “me” is ours to do if we want to successfully relate to our reality and to our Creator.

 The Confusion Of Many Voices